skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 <img src="Resources/phono3py-isotopes_TutorialA.png" alt="phono3py-isotopes_TutorialA.png" width="750">

 \* The results are not _exactly_ the same.
-This is because Phonopy has two different databases - a list of average masses, and a higher-precision list of isotopes used to calculate mass variance parameters for the `--isotope` tag.
+This is because Phonopy has two different databases - a list of average masses, and a higher-precision list of isotopic masses used to calculate mass variances when the `--isotope` flag is set.
-`phono3py-isotopes` uses the latter database for both, so the masses specified in the `--mass` tag will generally be slightly different from the defaults.
+`phono3py-isotopes` uses the latter database for both, so the masses specified in the `--mass` tag will usually be slightly different to the defaults.
 In practice, the differences in the calculated <i>&kappa;</i><sub>latt</sub> are negligably small.